-To standardize and communicate the need for information in different phases of different projects, the Danish standard for "Level of Development" LOD-DK is chosen.
-The standard indicates the level of geometry and level of information in the designed models.
-This specification is a Danish adaption based on the American standard LOD developed by BIM Forum.
-It is chosen to include certain aspects of the American LOD standard that are not in the LOD-DK.
+To standardize and communicate the level of information need in different phases of projects, the Danish standard for "Level of Development" LOD-DK is chosen.
+The standard indicates the level of geometry and level of information in the designed models, as specified through the development of specific object types.
+This specification is a Danish adaptation of the American standard LOD, developed by BIM Forum.
+It is chosen to include certain aspects of the American LOD standard that are not in the LOD-DK standard.
 An example being another level LOD100.
 The standard consists of three parts:

-- Level of Geometry (LOG), the detail of the graphical geometry in the model. - Level of Information (LOI), the information included in the model. - Level of Reliability (LOR), the correctness of the model and how reliable the LOG and LOI are (not included yet)
+- Level of Geometry (LOG), the graphical detail of the geometry in the model. - Level of Information (LOI), the content and validity of information included in the model. - Level of Reliability (LOR), the correctness of the model and how reliable the LOG and LOI are.

-The information in models consist of both graphic and none graphic information.
+The information in models consist of both graphic and nongraphic information.
 A general specification of the LOD levels has been made to support the individual description of each discipline model.
-The specific description for each model will always overrule the general specification.
+The specific description of each model, or of object types contained within models, will always overrule the general specification.